 What does this practically mean for me?

 The key take-home is that you can’t rely on consistent and significant monthly increases in your ranking by SEO alone.
-Hiring the services of SEO and expecting it to take care of itself magically boosting you to page one is an outdated expectation.
+Hiring the services of SEO and expecting it to take care of itself and magically boost you to page one is an outdated expectation.
 That will ultimately punish your marketing strategy if you continue to believe in it.

-Baked in SEO work that sits alongside other marketing channels is the most common method in the modern day.
+Baked-in SEO work that sits alongside other marketing channels is the most common method in the modern day.
 A measured expectation of what SEO can do for a campaign together with thorough and diligent work still provides great benefits to companies over time.

 PPC vs SEO

 We mentioned the time that modern SEO can take.
 It’s now the case that your SEO campaign will provide results but will do so over an extended period.
 This is on the understanding that modern SEO techniques and tricks will be used along the way to avoid penalization from Google which can damage page rankings.

 It’s often the case for modern marketers and site owners that a combination of paid ads and SEO works well.
 Paid ads can provide an immediate boost to website traffic.

 It won´t need investment in weeks and months to come into effect.
 The combination of short-term paid ads such as PPC campaigns together with ongoing SEO development is a comprehensive strategy.
 It sometimes provides the best results for a site that hopes to reach page one and stay there.

 Google Organic Search Keywords will remain hidden, but SEO is far from dead.
 Google has pushed these changes through in an effort for its services (paid ads) to remain competitive against SEO companies.
 As the years pass and both SEO techniques and Google algorithms mature and increase in potential, it is inevitable that one will be ahead of the other at some point in time.

 The increasing sophistication of SEO is a natural result of this conflict.
 It is now easy to see why Google has made such a change in an effort to stay one step ahead.